morgs32/storybook-addon-xd-designs/README.md

     import 'storybook-addon-xd-designs/register'
     ```
-3. Add it to story!
+3. Add your spec to the story!

     ```js
     import { withXD } from 'storybook-addon-xd-designs'